Clinician Quality Academy

 Frequently Asked Questions

 The Clinician Quality Academy is designed to support physicians and other clinicians to lead quality and safety initiatives in health care in BC.
-It is anticipated that participants will be specialists, GPs and other clinical providers working in multiple settings such as hospitals, primary care and/or residential care in both urban and rural settings.
+It is anticipated that participants will be specialists, GPs and other clinical providers (typically those in medical staff roles such as nurse practitioners, midwives, etc) working in multiple settings such as hospitals, primary care and/or residential care in both urban and rural settings.

 While some clinicians with formal leadership roles will attend, the program is designed to support all those with an interest in becoming more effective clinical champions and leading improvement initiatives in health care.

-The Clinician Quality Academy will also be aligned with existing programs that support clinicians in BC to take on formal leadership roles (such as the Sauder Physician Leadership Program and the SFU Leadership and Management Development Program).
+The Clinician Quality Academy is aligned with existing programs that support clinicians in BC to take on formal leadership roles (such as the Sauder Physician Leadership Program and the SFU Leadership and Management Development Program).

 If you are still unsure if the Clinician Quality Academy is the right fit, please contact us and we’d be happy to discuss it with you.

-As well, participants will require adequate time and support during the seven month program to dedicate to their quality project and webinars.
+As well, participants will require adequate time and support during the eight-month program to dedicate to their quality project and webinars.
 Experience suggests that this time is at least half a day per week, however, this will vary considerably depending on the scope of the project chosen.

 In the case of extraordinary circumstances, such as illness or family emergency, Clinician Quality Academy Faculty will work individually with participants to cover the missed material to complete the program.
 Faculty will not be able to cover material missed for work related reasons.